 |Hispanic or Latino||196|

-Americans aren’t the only ones with an interest in Construction Management.
+Construction Management appeals to people across the globe.
 About 2.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 How Much Do Construction Management Majors Make?

 The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in construction management was $61,200 per year.
 These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $57,450 (25th percentile) and $65,000 (75th percentile).

 One thing to note here is that not all of these people may be working in careers related to construction management.